elpusk/report.lpu237/README.md

 # LPU237 ROHS2 documents.
 For editing this document, Use visual studo code + markdownlint extension.

+The issue date is displayed in front of the file name. (xxxx.xx.xx) file name.

+For getting all data, use clone of main branch.

 ## contents table
 * [C type](#c-type)
 * [D type](#d-type)